Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 ```

 This program generates markdown as an instance of struct Markdown.
-In line 1, the Markdown method render_page is called with the comptime parameter readme, which is itself a function of type def.
+In line 1, the Markdown method render_page is called with the compile-time parameter readme, which is itself a function of type def.

-Also:
-- From v 0.4.0: Functions support keyword arguments, also with defaults (enclosed in ())
-- From v 0.4.0: Functions support default parameter values (enclosed in [])
-- From v 0.5.0: Functions support keyword parameters, also with defaults (enclosed in [])
+A function can also be *recursive* (see Fibonacci example § 10.3)

 **Exercises**